danmayer/danmayer.github.com/_posts/2015-08-10-working-at-off-grid-electric.md

 Around that time I started to come across a post on my social media.
 I must have seen it three or four times before I decided it was something I needed to follow up on.
 I do know that [Micah](http://learntoduck.net/), whom I had know through [@techstars](http://www.techstars.com/) had posted the job to Facebook.
 His post was the final push to motivate me to finally click through and contact [@Off Grid Electric](https://twitter.com/offgride).
 The job post really seemed to be a great fit for what I was looking for, [a dream job for someone who loves adventure](https://medium.com/electric-africa/a-dream-job-for-someone-who-loves-adventure-d256b8d21a97).

-# Know What Your Want
+# Know What You Want

 After a bit of time talking with [Thor Muller](https://twitter.com/tempo), it became clear that Off Grid Electric, also satisfied other parts of a job I find important.